intuition-dev/httpRPC/back/doc/1basics.md

 ### ViewModel: what is the Job!

 I want to explain what the real job of full stack developer is.
 So I'll explain some words, a ViewModel(VM): VM is a data structure that maps exactly to the page/form UI(View).
 For example if the front end view shows name/address/phone, then VM has those form properties in the way the view uses them.
 If there are two data table on the view, then the VM has 2 array like structures with elements mapping to the fields exactly.
-This makes data binding of V to VM easy.
+This makes data binding of V to VM easy. (also having a mono-repo (in git) with front-end View and back-end VM/API helps keep them in-sync)
 (VM can be flux or any other pattern, that is irrelevant at the high level, I'm just trying to define what, now how).
 And another words is O/R impedance (mismatch): This says that the E/R data model typically does not match the View and VM: how the data is displayed.
 The fields don't match, maybe it requires processing or joins or aggregates, etc.
 So now I can define what the job function of the full stack developer is: Full stack job is not to developer client side CRUD API's!